topranks/prime_dns_cache/README.md

 Finally it makes both an A-record and AAAA query for each domain on the resulting domain list.
 It sleeps for 2 seconds between each query to not hammer the resolver too hard, and spread the queries over time.

+#### Systemd

+It takes about 25 minutes to run given the delays between queries.
+I run it automatically every 60 minutes using a systemd timer.
+The unit files for the service and timer I used can be found in the systemd directory.